TareqNewazShahriar/signalr-state-retainer/README.md

 }
 ````

 * **Step 2 [optional]:** Also in your SignalR hub, add a method to return a list of notification list which wiil be called once by plugin at the beginning of the session.
 This method is optional.
-This will also return the the list converting to a Json array.
+This will also return the list converting to a Json array.

 ```cs
 public dynamic notificationList(List<Log> logs)